Logistics Solution Guide: Finding Providers in Mexico

 Finding essential logistics providers in Mexico

-As Mexico’s importance in international manufacturing and trade grows, the country’s strategic location and production-friendly regulations attract companies across verticals.
 Fortune 500 organizations and beyond are re-evaluating their manufacturing and distribution strategies in Mexico, and selecting a strong logistics partner is an integral piece of the puzzle.

-Through tax incentives like the IMMEX program and its ability to offer U.S. companies a nearshore alternative to Chinese manufacturing, Mexico has established itself as a powerful player in global trade.
-While these business benefits have captured the interest of many international companies, cultural and regulatory differences can stand in the way of cross-border success.
+Through tax incentives like the IMMEX program and its ability to offer companies an alternative to Chinese manufacturing, Mexico has established itself as a powerful player in global trade.

-The right logistics partner will help you navigate these factors and create a distribution plan that grows your bottom line.
-In building out your manufacturing and shipping plans south of the U.S. border, take time to consider your logistics needs and what to look for in a Mexico-based freight forwarder.
+When building out your manufacturing and shipping plans south of the U.S. border, take time to consider your logistics needs and what to look for in a Mexico-based freight forwarder.

 What to look for in a logistics provider in Mexico